 feel that being embarrassed or looking stupid are some of their worst fears

 In any given year about 19 million adults (7.4% of the adult population) in the United States experiences social anxiety to such an extent that it can be called social anxiety disorder or social phobia.
 Social anxiety is a very frequent problem.
 It is also a very treatable problem.

 Treatment of social anxiety typically involves:

 If you would like help with social anxiety, I’d be happy to work with you.
-Please give me a call at 1-888-933-3539.
+Please give me a call: 888-933-3539.
 I’d be happy to speak with you.